Bluppie05/Offstream/README.md

 - Closed source
 - OK resource usage

-# Media Server Installation (Default Credentials = Username: `admin` Password:`admin`)
+# Media Server Installation
+Default Credentials = Username: `admin` Password:`admin`

-First follow theese steps to get an api key (free): https://developers.themoviedb.org/3/getting-started/introduction
+First follow these steps to get an api key (free): https://developers.themoviedb.org/3/getting-started/introduction
 ## Linux(recommended)
 1. Clone the repository locally using the command `git clone https://github.com/Bluppie05/Offstream.git`
 2. Install [python3](https://python.org/)
 3. Enter the preconfigured virtual environment using the command `source env/bin/activate`
 4. Run the server using the command `python3 -m flask run -h 0.0.0.0`
-5. Set your api key by using the command, replace {yourapikey} with your actual api key `setenv apikey {yourapikey}`
-6. The server will now be running, connect using the Offstream client or go to your browser at http://{serverip}:5000/
+5. The server will now be running, connect using the Offstream client or go to your browser at http://{serverip}:5000/

 ## Windows
 All commands below have to be ran in powershell, cmd will NOT work.
 Tutorial: https://youtu.be/Z4xijDAd2M8